Learning and balancing unknown loads in large-scale systems: Notation and assumptions

-The initial condition $u(0)$ may be interpreted as the normalized number of tasks associated to the limiting initial occupancy state $q(0)$, as Figure \ref{fig: state variables} suggests.
-The integral equation corresponds to the functional law of large numbers of an infinite-server system, when the arrival rate scales proportionally to the time-varying function $\lambda$ and the service times have mean $1 / \mu$.
-If $\lambda$ is regular enough, then this integral equation can be stated as $\dot{u}(t) = \lambda(t) - \mu u(t)$, in differential form.
-We establish in Proposition \ref{prop: total number of tasks} that the total number of tasks normalized by the number of server pools converges almost surely to the function defined by \eqref{eq: total number of tasks}, when the sample paths of the occupancy states and thresholds are constructed as specified in Section \ref{sub: coupled construction of sample paths}.
+The quantity $u^m(0)$ may be interpreted as the normalized total number of tasks in phase $m$ for the limiting initial occupancy state $s(0)$.
+The integral expression corresponds to the functional law of large numbers of an infinite-server system where the arrival rate of tasks scales proportionally to the time-varying function $\lambda$ and the service times have the Coxian distribution specified above.
+In the case of exponential service times, we may also write

+where $q(0)$ is defined in terms of $s(0)$ as in \eqref{eq: brief and detail descriptors}.
+If $\lambda$ is a regular enough function, then $u$ is differentiable and the integral equation can be stated as $\dot{u}(t) = \lambda(t) - \mu u(t)$, i.e., in differential form.